 Recommendation 10: The analysis of the work done by IWLMP, including in cooperation with other programs and institutions, evidence very positive developments as well as clear research trends.
 Consequently, various research recommendations of technical and scientific nature are summarized in item 14 of Section 5.
 A few recommendations refer to new areas of research but the opportunity for their implementation depends upon successful research funding.
 These areas mainly consist of: (1) developing new research issues on drought risk management, including early warning, mainly aiming at supporting further developments and applications by the NARS; (2) developing climate change scenario studies that may be useful for the BIGM program as well as for NARS in terms of adaptation to climate variability and variation and relating to the prediction of the onset of rains, temperature extremes and changes in rainfall regimes; (3) further developing studies on salinity, including assessing models that address salinity management, either for irrigation with saline waters or cultivation of salt-affected soils; (4) further developing research on using treated wastewater and greywater, mainly aiming at avoiding related health and salinity hazards; (5) develop research on groundwater conservation in the context of dry areas; (6) initiate studies on canal delivery scheduling and management aimed at solving existing constraints to adopt improved water saving and salinity management irrigation at farm level; (7) develop studies on irrigation water user associations whose mismanagement of irrigation systems may be constraining water use on farm.

 Response: Partially accepted.
 Some of the suggested “new” topics are already addressed by IWLMP in collaboration with other Programs and Units within ICARDA, including groundwater, salinity, wastewater and gray water and some aspects of climate change adaptation, especially with supplemental irrigation and water harvesting.
-We will continue and enhance this work, doing so with colleague Programs and Units.
+We will continue to enhance this innovative cross-cutting research, doing so with colleague Programs and Units.
 ICARDA will actively pursue funding for more emphasis on groundwater, drought and climate change issues.
 However, ICARDA will seek IWMI’s expertise in addressing issues related to irrigation conveyance systems, water user associations, and health aspects of wastewater.

 Recommendation 11: Considering the fruitful results achieved relative to salinity research, It is highly desirable that ICARDA continues collaboration with IWMI on the salinity topic and extend this collaboration to drought, climate change, wastewater research, groundwater management in dry areas, canal management and irrigation water user associations.